richafnu/Viva/Viva/engage/manage-engage-licenses-microsoft-365.md

 #### Why are Viva Engage Core licenses "per user"?

 Per-user licenses let you assign Viva Engage to a subset of users in your company, typically for a geographical or team-by-team rollout.
-Only users who have a Viva Engage Core license can see the Viva Engage tile in the Microsoft 365 app launcher and the Viva Engage application in Teams.
+Only users who have a Viva Engage Core license can see the Viva Engage tile in the Microsoft 365 Copilot and the Viva Engage application in Teams.

 #### How does this affect Viva Engage users who sign in with their email and password?